Congenital Dislocation of the Patella

 What is congenital dislocation of the patella?

 Congenital dislocation of the patella is a rare condition where the kneecap (or patella) is out of place at the knee joint.
-This is usually discovered at birth or uncovered later in the setting of gait abnormalities and difficulty walking.
+This is usually discovered at birth or uncovered later when a child has difficulty walking and has an abnormal gait.
 The patella is positioned on the outside of the knee instead of in front of the knee.
-Children are born with this condition; it is different than adolescents or older children who may have episodes where their kneecap moves out of place with sports or activities because of laxity (looseness) or injury.
-Congenital dislocation of the patella may be seen in association with other lower extremity deformities where the knee is stuck in a bent position (flexion contracture) and with lower leg and/or foot deformities.
-It may be associated with Down syndrome, nail-patella syndrome, Larsen syndrome, Rubinstein-Taybi syndrome, arthrogryposis, Ellis-van Creveld syndrome, diastrophic dysplasia as well as many other conditions.
+Congenital refers to children being born with this condition; it is different than adolescents or older children who may have episodes where their kneecap moves out of place with sports or activities because of laxity (looseness) or injury.
+Congenital dislocation of the patella may be seen in association with other lower leg and/or foot deformities.
+Sometimes the knee is stuck in a bent position, called a flexion contracture.
+Congenital dislocation of the patella may also be associated with Down syndrome, nail patella syndrome, Larsen syndrome, Rubinstein-Taybi syndrome, arthrogryposis, Ellis-van Creveld syndrome, diastrophic dysplasia as well as many other conditions.